Ask the Experts: All Questions

 Infants younger than 6 months old are at high risk of influenza-related complications, but influenza vaccine is not recommended for them because the immune response to influenza vaccination is limited before 6 months of age.
 Vaccinating during pregnancy provides maternal antibodies to the fetus which helps protect infants against influenza during the first 6 months of life until they can get vaccinated at age 6 months.
 Vaccinating pregnant people protects them, their unborn babies, and their babies after birth.

-The supply of 50-mg manufacturer-filled syringes (MFS) of nirsevimab (Beyfortus) should be reserved for infants weighing less than 5 kilograms (less than 11 pounds).
-In addition, insurers may not cover the cost of two 50-mg MFS doses administered to one infant.
+The 50-mg manufacturer-filled syringes (MFS) of nirsevimab (Beyfortus) should be reserved for infants weighing less than 5 kilograms (less than 11 pounds).
 The cost of a single MFS is the same, whether it is a 50-mg MFS or a 100-mg MFS.
+Insurers are likely to cover only the cost of one MFS dose to an infant younger than age 8 months.
 Only high-risk children age 8 through 19 months are recommended to receive two (100-mg) MFS doses at the same visit.

-Immunocompromised people who require an initial series of 3 doses of mRNA COVID-19 vaccine or two doses of Novavax COVID-19 vaccine should receive the initial series using the same brand, unless it is not feasible.
-If the same brand cannot be used for all primary series doses (e.g., the brand is unavailable at the time of the vaccination visit, the previous brand is unknown, or the patient would not be vaccinated with the previous brand due to a contraindication or other reason), then administer another age-appropriate brand.
-CDC recommends the same brand for all doses administered to children younger than age 5 years.
-If the immunocompromised recipient is age 5 years or older, once the initial series is complete, any appropriate brand may be used for subsequent doses.
-CDC provides additional information at: www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html#Interchangeability.
+Immunocompromised people who require an initial series of 3 doses of mRNA COVID-19 vaccine or two doses of Nuvaxovid (Sanofi-Novavax) adjuvanted protein COVID-19 vaccine should receive the initial series using COVID-19 vaccines from the same manufacturer, unless it is not feasible.
+If the same manufacturer cannot be used for all primary series doses (e.g., the brand is unavailable at the time of the vaccination visit, the previous brand is unknown, or the patient would not be vaccinated with the previous brand due to a contraindication or other reason), then administer another age-appropriate brand.
+Spikevax (Moderna) is the only licensed 2025–2026 Formula COVID-19 vaccine option for children younger than age 5 years.
+If the immunocompromised recipient is age 5 years or older, once the initial series is complete, any appropriate brand may be used for all subsequent doses.
+Spikevax and mNexspike are interchangeable: both vaccines are made by Moderna.

 1:14